-The following guidance is provided to students, faculty and staff who have tested positive for COVID-19, come into contact with an individual who has tested positive or is experiencing symptoms of COVID-19.
+The following guidance, which remains in effect for academic year 2023-2024, is for students, faculty and staff who have tested positive for COVID-19, come into contact with an individual who has tested positive or are experiencing symptoms of COVID-19.

 Notify your faculty and/or supervisor as soon as possible.

 5-10 days, according to the latest CDC guidance.
 Please visit COVID Symptoms, Exposure, Positive Test - rev April 2023 for isolation guidance.
 Additional guidance for students who test positive can be found at Self-Isolation Guidance.